GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 signal talk_started(parameter_name)
 signal talk_finished
 {{< / highlight >}}

+{{% notice note %}}
+From Godot 3.2, you can write docstrings above any property, signal, or function as a series of comments above their definition, and the GDScript language server will show them in the docs completion.
+You can also use that to create a code reference with our tool [GDScript Docs Maker](https://github.com/GDQuest/gdscript-docs-maker).
+{{% / notice %}}

 After that enums, constants, exported, public (regular name), and pseudo-private (starting with `_`) variables, in this order.